Traffic Alert: Section Of 9W In Rockland County To Close For Road Work

-The work will take place in Rockland County in Orangetown from 7 a.m. to 12 p.m.
-Saturday, Nov.
+The work will take place in Rockland County in Orangetown from 7 a.m. to noon Saturday, Nov.
 4, on Route 9W.

 The New York State Department of Transportation is advising Rockland County motorists to expect Route 9W to close in both directions between Shadyside Avenue and Hickey Street, weather permitting.